luizfelipelopes/hospital-management/README.md

 # Hospital Management Assessment

-This is a project assessment about a implementation of Hospital Management System usin Laravel, REST API and Blade.
+This is a project assessment about a implementation of Hospital Management System using Laravel, REST API and Blade.

 ## About The Project